-At Mandatum Life, solvency management ensures that there is sufficient capital in relation to the risks stemming from business and the operating environment, and capital management ensures the quality of assets that are classified as own funds in relation to capital requirements.
+At Mandatum Life, the management of the solvency position ensures that there is sufficient capital in relation to the risks stemming from the business and the operating environment, and capital management ensures the quality of assets that are classified as own funds in relation to capital requirements.

-The Company's Board of Directors has approved a separate capital management policy.
-Capital management policy means ways and procedures by which the Company:
+The Company's Board of Directors has approved separate principles for capital management.
+The principles contain ways and procedures by which the Company: